michaelaaroncantrell/dsp/statistics/6-1-household_income.md

 [Think Stats Chapter 6 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2007.html#toc60) (household income)

 >> The mean is $45455.
 The median is $51226.
 In log_10 units, we have Pearson's skew= -0.73, the Skewness= -6.55, and about 45% of households have income below the mean.
+If the assumed upper bound were larger, then the distribution would extend to the right more, reducing the left-skewedness.

 ```python
 import numpy as np